Why I Don't Want to Be Famous (And What I Want Instead)

 So if not fame, then what?

 I've spent a lot of time thinking about this.
 Not in an abstract, philosophical way — in a practical, "what would actually make this life feel meaningful" way.
+This realization took about five years longer than this paragraph suggests.

 Here's what I've landed on: